 Clearly, LinkedIn is where people go to do business.
 So that’s where you need to be.

-Here are six tips to get your LinkedIn marketing started right.
+Here are six tips to get started with LinkedIn marketing started right.

 #1 Optimize Your Profile